5-49/DataStructureDesign/README.md

 # DataStructureDesign
-Some projects and thesis writing of data structure course in the first semester of sophomore.
+Some projects of data structure course in the first semester of sophomore.

 Specific project requirements and thesis requirements have been uploaded.
 # Projects